BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Related Work

-Another related line of research focuses on generation capabilities of LLMs, such as discourse coherence assessment with DiscoScore \citep{zhao2023discoscore} and high-quality, instruction-following long-text generation benchmarks like LongBench \citep{bailongwriter2024} and LongGenBench \citep{wulonggenbench2025}.

-In this paper, we position our work on the understanding aspect of discourse knowledge.
-Unlike prior studies that concentrate on specific frameworks or narrowly defined discourse tasks, our goal is to develop a comprehensive evaluation suite that spans multiple levels, tasks, and phenomena of discourse understanding.
+Closely related to our work, DiscoEval \cite{chen2019evaluation} proposes a sentence-level test suite for learning discourse-aware representations, but is limited to local discourse phenomena and binary classification.
+Disco-Bench \citep{wang2023disco} evaluates various aspects of discourse understanding and generation, but focuses on specific phenomena in Chinese and English.
+DiscoTrack \citep{bu2025discotrack} introduces new tasks that probe LLMs both explicitly (e.g., salience recognition) and implicitly (e.g., bridging inference), but primarily targets local phenomena such as entities.
+Unlike prior studies that concentrate on specific frameworks or narrowly defined discourse tasks, our goal is to develop a comprehensive evaluation suite that spans multiple levels of discourse understanding.